-For Proposal 3 (Approval, on a non-binding, advisory basis, of the compensation of our named executive officers), an affirmative vote of a majority of the shares of Common Stock present online or represented by proxy is required to approve the proposal.
-In determining whether this proposal has been approved, abstentions have no effect on such proposal.
+For Proposal 3 (Approval, on a non-binding, advisory basis, of the compensation of our named executive officers), an affirmative vote of a majority of the shares of Common Stock entitled to vote thereon and who are present online or represented by proxy is required to approve the proposal.
+In determining whether this proposal has been approved, abstentions are treated as present online or represented by proxy and entitled to vote, but not as voting for such proposal, and hence have the same effect as votes against such proposal.
 Because this proposal is a non-binding, advisory vote, the result will not be binding on our Board, our Compensation Committee, or us.
-Our Board and our Compensation Committee will consider the outcome of the vote when determining the compensation of our named executive officers.
-Proposal 3 is considered a non-routine matter for which broker non-votes are not considered to have been voted "For" or "Against" a particular proposal, and therefore will have no effect on Proposal 3.
+However, our Board and our Compensation Committee value input from and the opinions of our shareholders and intend to consider the outcome of the vote when determining the compensation of our named executive officers.
+Proposal 3 is considered a non-routine matter for which brokers do not have discretionary voting power, and therefore, broker non-votes will have no effect on Proposal 3.